Travel with a highly rated local company

 IMPORTANT: You must carry a copy of your passport on the first day of your trek.

 CHANGES: It is FREE to change the tour date before 6:00 pm (Lima time) the day before the tour begins.

-No Shows & Cancellations of this tour - If you cancel before 6:00 pm (Lima time) the day before the tour begins, there is a 10% administration fee (+ the card fee).
-After this time, there is a 100% no show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel the day prior to the tour before 6:00 pm (Lima time) or earlier, a 10% administration fee (+ the card fee) will apply.
+After this time, there is a 100% no-show or cancellation fee.

 You must email firstname.lastname@example.org (include the name of the tour and the reservation number) to cancel this tour or to make any changes.

 I can’t find my accommodation listed in the operator pick up locations as I’m making my booking.
 What should I select?